Daniel-McLarty/NAT-Sub-Address-Protocol/draft-mclarty-nat-sub-address-protocol.md

     * The client stores the sub-address and uses it for external communication.

 2. Service Advertising (DNS)
-    * The client (or DDNS service) updates the NATSAP TXT record in DNS with its current sub-address.
+    * The client updates the NATSAP TXT record in DNS with its current sub-address.
     * Example DNS record:

 ```
-A: example.com → 203.0.113.5
+A: example.com → 192.0.2.20
 TXT: _natsap.example.com → "example.com, ABCD-1234"
 ```